 Welcome!

-The Human-Centered IT Security (HITS) group focuses on the design of security technologies that are easy to use, inclusive, and privacy-friendly.
+Welcome to the website of the 'IT Security'-research group.
+We conduct research on human-centered IT Security.
+This entails the design of security technologies that are easy to use, inclusive, and privacy-friendly.
 Our vision is that people should be able to live a secure digital life without having deep technical knowledge.
 Towards this end, we conduct research on a variety of topics, including password security and usability, behavioral implicit authentication, behavioral data privacy, privacy awareness, and transparency enhancing technologies.
 Take a look at our teaching and research pages for more detailed information and follow us on Twitter!

 News